Sorry, you need to enable JavaScript to visit this website.

 Possible Uses

-R-1 and R-2 zones: agriculture, artist studio, camping, community solar facility, vehicle parking, NOT residential
+R-1 and R-2 zones: agriculture, artist studio, camping, community solar facility, vehicle parking, storage, NOT residential

 R-3, RF and RA zones: uses in R-1 or R-2 zones plus single-family residential